Chen Cuello

 NoSQL Databases

-NoSQL databases are a newer type of database that has become increasingly popular in recent years.
-Developed as an alternative to traditional SQL databases, NoSQL databases are especially useful when working with large or fast-moving data that may not fit neatly into a table.
+NoSQL databases were developed as an alternative to traditional SQL databases, NoSQL databases are especially useful when working with large or fast-moving data that may not fit neatly into a table.

 Instead of tables, NoSQL databases use more flexible data models, such as key-value pairs, documents, or graphs.
 They offer scalability and flexibility, making them suitable for handling large amounts of unstructured or semi-structured data.
 Examples include MongoDB, CouchBase, Cassandra, and Redis.